privacyidea/privacyidea/doc/installation/system/inifile.rst

-If you set ``PI_DB_SAFE_STORE`` to *True* the database layer will in the cases of ``tokenowner``, ``tokeinfo`` and ``tokenrealm`` read the id of the newly created database object in an additional request and not return it directly.
+If you set ``PI_DB_SAFE_STORE`` to *True* the database layer will in the cases of ``tokenowner``, ``tokeinfo`` and ``tokenrealm`` read the id of the newly created database object in an additional SELECT statement and not return it directly.
+This is slower but more robust and can be necessary in large redundant setups.

 ..
 Note:: In certain cases (e.g. with Galera Cluster) it can happen that the database node has no information about the object id directly during the write-process.
    The database might respond with an error like "object has been deleted or its row is otherwise not present".
-In this case setting ``PI_DB_SAFE_STORE`  to *True* might help.
+In this case setting ``PI_DB_SAFE_STORE``  to *True* might help.

 Logging